HL7/cqf-measures/pages/using-cql.md

 Conformance Requirement 5 describes how to specify a valueset within a CQL library.

     Conformance Requirement 5 (Value Set Specification):
-    Within CQL, the identifier of any value set reference SHALL be specified using a URN for the value set.
+    Within CQL, the identifier of any value set reference SHALL be specified using a URI for the value set.
-    The URN SHALL be the canonical URL for the value set The URN MAY include a version, consistent with versioned canonical URL references in FHIR
+    The URI SHALL be the canonical URL for the value set The URI MAY include a version, consistent with versioned canonical URL references in FHIR

 For example: